UT Dallas Policy Navigator :: Clery Act Compliance Policy :: UTDBP3112 (v2)

 • University Housing

-• A list of all identified CSA's shall be provided to University Police and the Office of Compliance, listed by name and netid.
+• A list of all identified CSA's shall be provided to University Police and the Office of Compliance, listed by name and NetID.

 • The Division of Student Affairs will prepare and provide for the Office of Compliance, a list of all positions determined to be classified as a Campus Security Authority within the division of student affairs, listing the position classification code.
 Compliance will utilize this list for elearning for new employee CSA training.